 As a research and development company which revenue is 100% derived from new products, innovation is the heart of the business and guides its strategic planning.
 Each technology's development flow follows a standard: the idea is generated, its business plan is developed, a funding source is found (economic subvention, FINEP, FAPERGS, CNPq, SEBRAE) and, with that package, partnerships with companies are established.
-Therefore, the business model is to work in the research and development and, as they do not have working capital to produce, establish partnerships with companies that will be in charge of the manufacturing area, receiving royalties over the revenues of the ultimate product.

-TOTH resolved most of those problems, typical of an emerging company in the technology area, depending on image and technical relationship, through successful commercial partnership."
+Therefore, the business model is to work in the research and development and, as they do not TOTH resolved most of those problems, typical of an emerging company in the technology area, depending on image and technical relationship, through successful commercial partnership."